Foundations of Teaching and Learning

 - Teaching strategies based on high quality replicated studies that educators can use in their daily teaching.

-- Basics of Working Memory and it's limitations.
+- Basic understanding of Working Memory and it's limitations.

 - How Long-term Memory and Working Memory connect in the process of learning.

-- What is Schema and how it connects to learning.
+- Basic understanding of schema and how it connects to learning

 - How and why Retrieval Practice is so important.